 Here’s how I do it:

-Clay integrates with a number of powerful APIs to help find email addresses.
+Clay integrates with several powerful APIs to help find email addresses.
 Some of the most commonly used tools are:- Hunter.io – A tool that helps find verified email addresses based on the domain.

-- Clearbit – Another great tool for enriching contact data, including emails.
+- Clearbit – Another excellent tool for enriching contact data, including emails.

 - Snov.io – A similar tool for discovering email addresses and lead enrichment.